 As for me, I continue to write through prompts and share my writing for my own health – for fun, for release, for me.

 Pamela Post-Ferrante is a writer, teacher, workshop leader, and four-time cancer survivor.
 She created writing and healing workshops for cancer survivors and health professionals, which she has been leading in Boston area hospitals and privately since 2001.
-In her new book, Writing & Healing: A Mindful Guide for Cancer Survivors (Hatherleigh/Random House, 2012), Pamela provides a step-by-step guide for readers to become active participants in their own healing through expressive writing and mindfulness.
+In her book Writing & Healing: A Mindful Guide for Cancer Survivors, Pamela provides a step-by-step guide for readers to become active participants in their own healing through expressive writing and mindfulness.
 For more information, visit WritingAndHealing.com.
-Follow Pamela on Twitter at twitter.com/WritingHealing.
+Pamela is also a contributor to the book 25 Women Who Survived Cancer: Notable Women Share Inspiring Stories of Hope.
+Follow Pamela on Twitter @WritingHealing.

 This article was published in Coping® with Cancer magazine, March/April 2017.